-- To be informed about how, why and on what basis that information is processed (see the relevant privacy notice) - To obtain confirmation that personal information is being processed and to obtain access to it and certain other information, by making a subject access request (see the relevant privacy notice) - To have data corrected if it is inaccurate or incomplete - To have data erased if it is no longer necessary for the purpose for which it was originally collected/processed, or if there are no overriding legitimate grounds for the processing ('the right to be forgotten') - To restrict the processing of personal information where the accuracy of the information is contested, or the processing is unlawful (but you do not want the data to be erased) or where the school no longer need the personal information, but you require the data to establish, exercise or defend a legal claim - To restrict the processing of personal information temporarily where you do not think it is accurate (and the school are verifying whether it is accurate), or where you have objected to the processing (and the school are considering whether the school's legitimate grounds override your interests) - In limited circumstances to receive or ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format - To withdraw consent to processing at any time (if applicable) - To request a copy of an agreement under which personal data is transferred outside of the EEA. - To object to decisions based solely on automated processing, including profiling - To be notified of a data breach which is likely to result in high risk to their rights and obligations - To make a complaint to the ICO or a Court.
+- To be informed about how, why and on what basis that information is processed (see the relevant privacy notice) - To obtain confirmation that personal information is being processed and to obtain access to it and certain other information, by making a subject access request (see the relevant privacy notice) - To have data corrected if it is inaccurate or incomplete - To have data erased if it is no longer necessary for the purpose for which it was originally collected/processed, or if there are no overriding legitimate grounds for the processing ('the right to be forgotten') - To restrict the processing of personal information where the accuracy of the information is contested, or the processing is unlawful (but you do not want the data to be erased) or where the school no longer need the personal information, but you require the data to establish, exercise or defend a legal claim - To restrict the processing of personal information temporarily where you do not think it is accurate (and the school are verifying whether it is accurate), or where you have objected to the processing (and the school are considering whether the school's legitimate grounds override your interests) - In limited circumstances to receive or ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format - To withdraw consent to processing at any time (if applicable) - To request a copy of an agreement under which personal data processed in the EU by a data controller based in the UK is transferred internationally. - To object to decisions based solely on automated processing, including profiling - To be notified of a data breach which is likely to result in high risk to their rights and obligations - To make a complaint to the ICO or a Court.